natefaubion/purescript-dodo-printer/README.md

   World!
 ```

-We can also align to a certain number of spaced:
+We can also align to a certain number of spaces:

 ```purescript
 hello :: forall a.
 Doc a